GP2020-Sierra/README/Azure.md

 7) Setup device twins

     When a device is first ran, it will be created under `IoT Devices` in the IoT Hub.
-    Clicking on it will bring up it's info page, where you can click at the top to modify the device twin.
+    Clicking on it will bring up its info page, where you can click at the top to modify the device twin.
     From here you can customize its location and owner.